18F/eligibility-rules-service/README.md

 # Eligibility rules service

-18F is conducting research to identify opportunities for developing a web-based eligibility rules service that could be used to hep states make eligibility determinations for a human services program.
+18F is conducting research to identify opportunities for developing a web-based eligibility rules service that could be used to help states make eligibility determinations for a human services program.

 > Presentation: **[Exploring an Eligibility Rules Service](https://github.com/18F/eligibility-rules-service/files/1643282/eligibility-rules-service-explanation.pdf)**